smilyidiot/smilyidiot/README.md

 - 🌱 I’m currently learning React-JS
 - 💞️ I would love to collaborate and work on any project
 - 👀 Currently I’m looking for MERN Stack Devoloper roles
-- 📫 Well you can ping me on LinkedIn - www.linkedin.com/in/r-vinayaka/
+- 📫 You can ping me on LinkedIn - www.linkedin.com/in/r-vinayaka/

 Keep Smiling 💙🐾